Nursing (Child)

 Modules

-This module will allow you to develop and apply your learning from your Practice Inquiry module (year 2) and apply it by completing your own project.
-The inquiry project may take different forms depending on your and the programme requirements.
-You will conduct and manage your own project, but will be supported through group work and a mentor/supervisor.
+This module will allow apprentices/students to develop and apply their learning from their Practice Inquiry module (year 2) and apply it by completing their own project.
+The inquiry project may take different forms depending on the student’s and programme requirements.
+Apprentices/students will conduct and manage their own project but will be supported through group work and a mentor/supervisor.

 Entry requirements